-If you collect together your design elements in an arrangement using one of the approaches, your design will feel more connected, coherent and complete.
+If you collect together your design elements in a visual arrangement using one of the various approaches that we explain below, your design will feel more connected, coherent and complete.

-These principles were developed over a number of years, but came to prominence in part thanks to Rudolf Arnheim's 1954 book, Art and Visual Perception: A Psychology of the Creative Eye (ISBN: 978-0-520-02161-7) which has become one of the must-have art books of the 20th century, and regularly features on university course text lists.
+The prominent founders of the collection of theories were Max Wertheimer, Wolfgang Kohler, and Kurt Koffka.
+While the principles were developed over a number of years, they came to prominence in part thanks to Rudolf Arnheim's 1954 book, Art and Visual Perception: A Psychology of the Creative Eye.
+This became a must-have art book of the 20th century, and regularly features on university course text lists.

 When objects looks similar to one another, viewers will often see the individual elements as part of a pattern or group.
 This effect can be used to create a single illustration, image or message from a series of separate elements.

 The similarity between different elements can be shape, colour, size, texture or value.
 The more commonality that individual elements have, the greater the sense of coherence, thanks to similarity.

 A particular element can be emphasized when it's dissimilar, breaking the pattern of similarity.
 This effect is called an anomaly.